 04 of 05

 Most pickers would be really happy buying a nice piece of vintage costume jewelry at a garage sale for $8.
 But when a brooch turns out to be made of precious gems instead of rhinestones, a bargain becomes a bonanza.

 That's the story behind this c.
 1900 pin set with an old mine-cut 1.39 carat diamond, a Colombian emerald weighing in at 1.50 carats and a .60 carat oval Burmese ruby.
-It was purchased at an Ohio garage sale and forgotten in the bottom of a handbag shortly thereafter.
-When rediscovered, a jeweler delivered the good news, according to a Forbes article.
+It was purchased at an Ohio garage sale and forgotten at the bottom of a handbag shortly thereafter.
+When rediscovered, a jeweler delivered the good news.
 It brought in the hefty sum of $26,000 at auction.

 While many of the other items in the auction sold for much more, the rags to riches story behind this brooch stole the show at the September 2017 auction at Bonhams in New York.
 “Discoveries like these don’t happen very often so we were delighted to offer this at auction where the actual value of the piece was finally realized,” Susan Abeles, head of jewelry for Bonhams US, told Forbes.Continue to 5 of 5 below.

 Believe it or not, the most valuable Frankenstein movie poster ever sold at public auction was found discarded in a movie theater that closed long ago.
 It was discovered in the projection booth of a Long Island, New York movie house by a gentleman who worked there when he was a teenager.
 The poster sold for the whopping sum of $358,000 at a 2015 Heritage Auctions sale in Dallas, Texas, focusing on movie memorabilia.